tomaka/spec/src/network-protocol.md

 An implementation of the responsing side should make a reasonable effort to send back only multiaddresses that it thinks are reachable to it.

-Implementers should be aware of the fact that the list of multiaddresses can't be untrusted.
+The requesting side should be aware of the fact that the list of multiaddresses can't be untrusted.
 A multiaddress might be unreachable, point to a non-conforming implementation, or point to an implementation whose **PeerId** is different from the one indicated.

 > **Note**: This protocol is identical to the Kademlia protocol of the libp2p library.